carlosug/rse-training-collection/courses.md

 8. Modular code development
     -  Making reusing parts of your code easier

+---

-# Version control & collaborative development for research software
+# TUDelft - Version control & collaborative development for research software

 ## Goal:
 > Help researchers get familiar with using Git for effectively managing source code and decentralised repository as well as succesfully manage research software, establishing efficient workflows and splitting resposabilities within a project

 ## Requirements:
 Little knowledge on command-line interface with Unix Shell.
 It is required to know how to navigate, create, edit, visualise and append command output to a file via Unix Shell.
 Software carpentry 2 and 3 content is desired.

+## Foundations:
+Based on Coderefinery lessons

 ## Level:
 Essentials (foundational skills)